paymill/paymill-oxid-4.6/README.md

 - Click on **Zahlungsarten zuordnen** and assign the payment method
 - Repeat last 2 steps for other shipping types

+# Update
+if you want to update from an version earlier than 2.1 you have to run the update.sql first.

 # Template-Support

 - Basic and Azure template are supported by default.